 - 1 tbsp vanilla extract

-- You will need 2 muffin trays, preferably non stick.
+- Depending on how thick you cut out your shells, you may need 2 muffin trays, preferably non stick.
 If you don't have non stick trays, grease them so that they are ready.

 - Unroll the puff pastry and lightly brush them with butter to one inch of the edges.
 Roll them back up, wrap them in plastic wrap and place in fridge while you make the custard.
 Preheat oven to 500°F degrees.